 Mary Ng-Tedjasukmana, MSW, CPLC, LCSW, obtained her Bachelor of Arts in Psychology from Baruch College and her Masters in Clinical Social Work from New York University (NYU) ; School of Social Work in 2007.
 There, she was the recipient of NYU Glass Scholarship and Fellowship.
 She completed a one year program at the Center for Modern Psychoanalytic Studies (CMPS) and the Preclude to Psychoanalytic Training Program at the Institute for Psychoanalytic Education (IPE).
-Mrs. Ng is also certificated in Life Coaching from the Life Coaching Institute of Orange County.
+Mrs. Ng also a Certified Professional Life Coaching from the Life Coaching Institute of Orange County.
 Throughout her training, she has extensive history of volunteer work, contributing to the community in different settings, i.e. from hospitals, nursing home, day-cares, to clinics, and also functioned as a team leader for NYC Hope Project, catering to the needs of the homeless.

 Mrs. Ng has 5 years experience working as a Psychotherapist for a Private Culturally Competent Chinese-speaking Psychiatry Clinic in Brooklyn, NY., working with Individuals, Couples as well as Families in all walks of life.
 She is currently a Clinical Social Work and Adjunct Therapist Supervisor for the Inpatient Psychiatric Unit of Robert Wood Johnson St. Barnabas Jersey Medical Center.
 Mrs. Ng spent 9 years as the Clinical Social Worker and Asian Mental Health Outreach Liaison for the Adult Inpatient Psychiatry Unit of NYU Lutheran Medical Center.
 She initiated the Asian Wellness Group and the Asian Family Support Group in 2009 dedicated to reducing recidivism and promoting ongoing education to patients and their families.
 In the past, Mrs. Ng has also serviced as a social worker in the Asian Inpatient Psychiatry Unit at Bellevue Hospital Center.